Science and engineering graduates with communication and sales skills face good prospects as the demand for technical sales engineers increases

 Income figures are intended as a guide only.

-Long or irregular working hours are normal to meet deadlines, secure deals and attend conferences and networking events.
+You should expect to work long or irregular hours to meet deadlines, secure deals and attend conferences and networking events.

 Career breaks and part-time work are possible, but are still relatively unusual in this area of work.